Last updated: May 29, 2026

 Donated Dental Services in Illinois

-Donated Dental Services, often called DDS, connects eligible people with volunteer dentists.
+Donated Dental Services, often called DDS, is run through Dental Lifeline Network.
 The Dental Lifeline Illinois page says applicants must have no way to afford dental care and must be over 65, permanently disabled, or need medically necessary dental care.

-What it helps with: DDS may provide comprehensive dental treatment through volunteers.
+What it helps with: DDS may connect eligible people with volunteer dentists for comprehensive dental treatment.
 It does not provide emergency care or cosmetic treatment.

 Reality check: DDS has long waitlists.
-As of May 6, 2026, Dental Lifeline says new applications are not being accepted from Adams, Alexander, Franklin, Gallatin, Hamilton, Hancock, Hardin, Jefferson, Johnson, Massac, McDonough, Pope, Pulaski, Union, Wayne, and Williamson counties because of waitlists.
-If you have a doctor letter saying dental care is needed before essential medical treatment, Dental Lifeline says you may still apply even if your county is closed.
+As checked on May 29, 2026, Dental Lifeline says new applications are not being accepted from Adams, Alexander, Franklin, Gallatin, Hamilton, Hancock, Hardin, Jefferson, Johnson, Massac, McDonough, Pope, Pulaski, Union, Wayne, and Williamson counties.
+People with physician documentation may still apply if dental care is needed before essential medical treatment.

 Original Medicare and Medicare Advantage

-Original Medicare is not a broad dental plan.
-The Medicare dental page says Medicare does not cover routine cleanings, fillings, tooth extractions, dentures, or implants in most cases.
-It may cover certain dental services tied to hospital care or other covered medical treatment.
+Original Medicare is not broad dental coverage.
+The Medicare dental page says Medicare usually does not cover routine cleanings, fillings, tooth extractions, dentures, or implants.
+It may cover certain dental services tied to covered medical treatment or hospital care.

-Medicare Advantage plans may include dental benefits, but the value can vary.
-Check the dentist network, yearly limit, prior approval rules, waiting periods, and what counts as major care.
-Do not choose a plan only because the word “dental” appears in the ad.
+Medicare Advantage plans may include dental benefits, but plan rules vary.
+Check the dentist network, yearly benefit limit, prior approval rules, waiting periods, dentures, implants, and what counts as major care.
+Our Medicare Advantage dental guide explains common plan limits.

-If you are not on Medicare, Medicaid, or employer coverage, the HealthCare.gov dental page says adults may see dental plans offered with health plans or as separate dental plans.
-Separate plans may have adult waiting periods, so check this before you pay the first premium.
+If you are not on Medicare or Medicaid, the HealthCare.gov dental page says adults may buy separate dental plans.
+Some plans have waiting periods before adult services are covered.

 How to start without wasting time

-- Write down the dental problem: Pain, broken tooth, bleeding gums, loose denture, missing teeth, infection signs, or routine cleaning.
+- Write down the problem: Pain, broken tooth, loose denture, bleeding gums, swelling, missing teeth, or routine cleaning.

-- Check your current coverage: Medicaid card, Medicare Advantage card, VA enrollment, private dental plan, or no coverage.
+- Check your current coverage: Medicaid, Medicare Advantage, VA health care, VADIP, private dental plan, or no coverage.

-- Pick the right first call: Medicaid plan, UIC, DDS, a community clinic, VA, or Senior HelpLine.
+- Pick one first call: Medicaid plan, DentaQuest, UIC, SIU, a health center, DDS, VA, or Senior HelpLine.

-- Get it in writing: Ask for a printed or emailed treatment plan before crowns, dentures, implants, or root canals.
+- Get the plan in writing: Ask for a written treatment plan before crowns, dentures, implants, oral surgery, or root canals.

-- Keep notes: Write down the office name, phone number, date called, and what they said.
+- Keep notes: Write down the office name, phone number, date, person you spoke with, and what they said.

 Documents and information to gather